adblockradio/adblockradio/README.md

 ### Improvements
 Detection is not perfect for some specific kinds of audio content:
 - hip-hop music, easily mispredicted as advertisements.
-Workaround is to add tracks to the hotlist.
+Workaround is to add tracks to the hotlist, but that's a lot of music to whitelist.
 - ads for music albums, often mispredicted as music.
 Can be solved by doing a stronger context analysis, but is hard to solve for live streams.
 - advertisements for talk shows, mispredicted as talk, but this is litigious.
 Could be partially alleviated by context analysis.
 - native advertisements, where the regular speaker reads sponsored content.
 This is quire unusual on radios, though more common in podcasts.
-A next step for this would be to use speech recognition software ([Mozilla Deep Speech](https://github.com/mozilla/DeepSpeech)?) and do semantic analysis ([SpamAssassin](https://spamassassin.apache.org/)?).
+A next step for this would be to use speech recognition software (with e.g. [Mozilla Deep Speech](https://github.com/mozilla/DeepSpeech)) and do semantic analysis (with e.g. [SpamAssassin](https://spamassassin.apache.org/)).

 Analog signals (FM) have not been tested and are not currently supported.
 Analog noise might void the techniques used here, requiring the use of filters and/or noise-resistant fingerprinting algorithms.
 Work on this topic could broaden the use cases of this project.